Collective Magic: session #1 Jackie Karuti

 The 60’s.
 Africa as a continent was gaining independence left, right, centre and there was both excitement and tension.
 The stench of betrayal was as heavy as the breezy wind of victory.
 It was a time of celebration and assassinations. (ahem…the beginnings of my yet to be published novel).
 Murumbi collected everything.
+He had stamps from places he travelled and from various correspondences and subscriptions.
 He had books and records documenting activities in every African country.
 He subscribed to journals, magazines and periodicals about pan-Africanism, literature, arts and culture even wildlife.
 A big deal is made about his collection of artefacts but I think his books are worth a tidy sum in both intellectual and monetary value.
-He also has a foreign language collection.
+He also had a foreign language collection.
 He was fluent in various languages.
 His own mother was a polyglot.
-It also makes sense seeing as he was the country’s minister of Foreign Affairs at one point.
-Then a Vice President.
+It also makes sense seeing as he was the country’s minister of Foreign Affairs at one point before he became the country’s Vice President.
 I am purposely not mentioning the state of the books because it’s quite deplorable.
 Also of course not everything is out there for the public to see.
 Most of his correspondence, letters and other the sensitive cables are locked up somewhere…in a vault possibly in the UK.
-Some of my best finds in the library have been:
+Some interesting finds in the library have been:

 -A 1967 copy of The New York Times.
 A note signed 9th July 1967 is attached by Anne Thurston who interviewed Murumbi and published these conversations in the book, A Path Not Taken.